Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/OpenStreetMap layer/README.md

 ## How to use the sample

 The OpenStreetMap basemap will display upon launch.
-Pan and zoom to explore the basemap.
+Pan and zoom to explore the base layer.

 ## How it works

+1. Create an instance of `AGSOpenStreetMapLayer`.
-1. Create an `AGSOpenStreetMapLayer`, and set it as the `AGSMap`'s basemap.
+2. Create an instance of `AGSMap` using the OpenStreetMap layer as the base layer.
-2. Set the `AGSMap` to the `AGSMapView`.
+3. Set the map to the map view's `map` property.

 ## Relevant API